Mrkebubun/Limnor-Studio-Source-Code/README.md

 # Visual-Codeless-Programming-System-Limnor-Studio
-It is a generic-purpose visual codeless programming system with built in support for Windows standalone applications, web development and web application.
+It is a generic-purpose visual codeless programming system.
+It can be used to develop various Windows standalone applications and web applications.

 Home page: http://www.limnor.com